 Based on the propositions made in section Model, a point u at the image sensor plane is seen to be of an infinitesimal size.
 However, lenses are known to diffract light and project a shape of an Airy pattern onto the image plane.
 Therefore, the width of u, which is due to lens diffraction, needs to be taken into consideration.
 Besides, sensor picture cells also have a finite size which is assumed to be greater than, or at least equal to, the lens diffraction pattern.

 Considering the pixel size and tracing rays from the boundaries in the same manner as described in section Model also yields intersections in object space, denoted as da- and da+, in front of and behind the refocusing slice Ma, respectively.
 These planes indicate the depth of field of a single refocusing slice Ma.
-Object surfaces located within that depth range are 'in focus' meaning that the highest effective resolution is achieved in that area.
+Object surfaces located within that depth range are 'in focus' meaning that the least blur is achieved in that area.
 Mathematical derivation and validation results for the distance and depth estimation are found below.

 This section features a program to compute aforementioned light field parameters posed by any Standard Plenoptic Camera.
 It is its purpose to evaluate the impact of optical parameters on the depth resolution capabilities of your plenoptic camera.
 This may be useful (but not limited to) an early design phase, prototyping stage or calibration-free conceptualisation of a plenoptic camera that requires metric precision outputs.